scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 .. figure:: figs/scaling-gzip.pdf

    Strong scaling I/O performance of the RMSD analysis task with minimum and maximum gzip compression applied. |NProcesses| ranged from 1 core, to 4 full nodes, and the number of trajectory blocks was equal to the number of processes involved.
+Points represent the mean over three repeats where the error bars are derived with the standard error propagation from the standard deviation of absolute times.
    :label:`fig:scaling-gzip`

 Conclusions
 ===========

 MDAnalysis is a Python library for the analysis of molecular dynamics simulations that provides a uniform user interface for many different MD file formats.
 The growing size of trajectory files demands parallelization of trajectory analysis, however file I/O has become a bottleneck in the workflow of analyzing simulation trajectories.
 Our implemententaion an HDF5-based file format trajectory reader into MDAnalysis can perform parallel MPI I/O, and our benchmarks on various national HPC environments show that speed-ups on the order of 20x for 48 cores are attainable.
-Scaling up to achieve higher parallel data ingestion rates remains challenging, so we developed several algorithmic optimizations in our analysis workflows that lead to improvements in I/O times of up to 91x on 112 cores when compared to the baseline benchmark results, however this speedup is likely caused by the inefficient chunk layout of the original file.
+Scaling up to achieve higher parallel data ingestion rates remains challenging, so we developed several algorithmic optimizations in our analysis workflows that lead to improvements in I/O times.
+The results from these optimization attempts led us to find that the our original data file that was auto-chunked by h5py's chunking algorithm had an incredibly inefficient chunk layout of the original file.
 With a custom, optimized chunk layout and gzip compression, we found maximum scaling of 36x on 2 full nodes on Agave.
+In terms of speedup with respect to the file chunked automatically, our properly chunked file led to I/O time speedups of 98x at 112 cores on Agave, emphasizing the need to match your access pattern to the layout of data on disk.
-To garner futher improvements in parallel I/O performance, a more sophisticated I/O pattern may be required.
+To garner futher improvements in parallel I/O performance, a more sophisticated I/O pattern may be required, such as two-phase MPI I/O.
 The addition of the HDF5 reader provides a foundation for the development of parallel trajectory analysis with MPI and the MDAnalysis package.